department-of-veterans-affairs/va.gov-team/products/ask-va/design/Compare AVA to MHV SM.md

 #### 4. Styling to help distinguish between read and unread messages

 Secure Messaging uses styling and an icon (dot) to distinguish read and unread messages.
-We should explore including  style differences for read, unread and unread/hover that are consistent with SM.
+We're not sure how this will work yet, with read receipt functionality etc., but we want to explore including style differences for read, unread and unread/hover that are consistent with SM.
 We don't think it's necessary to signal when there's an attachment in Ask VA.

 #### 5. Newest to oldest order